LLNL/barni/README.rst

 License
 -------

 BARNI is released under an MIT license.
-For more details see the [LICENSE](/LICENSE) file.
+For more details see the `MIT License`_ file.

 SPDX-License-Identifier: MIT